 The process for ordering your own blood tests is extremely simple.
 I went to the Health One Labs website, picked the tests I wanted and paid for them with my credit card.

 During the ordering process, I was prompted to select a “patient service center” that was closest to me.
 Within two hours, I was e-mailed a lab requisition form.
-I printed it out (it was already filled out) and showed up at the patient service center the next morning (no appointment necessary).
+I printed it out (it was already filled out with my information and the blood test to be ordered) and showed up at the patient service center the next morning (no appointment necessary).

 I handed the receptionist my requisition form.
-She had me take a seat for about 2 minutes, then I was ushered into a small room where a vial of my blood was drawn by a friendly lab tech and that was it.
+She had me take a seat for about 2 minutes, then I was ushered into a small room where a vial of my blood was drawn by a friendly lab tech.
+That was it.
 I was in and out of there in under ten minutes!
 (Be sure to show up right when the lab opens, otherwise bring some reading material and make yourself comfortable in the waiting room!)